 What happens during a laboratory drug test?

-Lab drug testing begins by having the patient supply a DNA sample.
+Lab drug testing begins by having the patient supply a sample.

 This can be achieved using several different methods, including: